JDSwenson/LemonSharkCKMR/02_IBS/README.txt

+06/07/2021
+Ok.
+Trying to get this file structure stuff figured out.
+Now, put scripts that are working into the scripts/working directory.
+This will hold reference scripts.
+Copy scripts that I'm testing into the scripts/currently_testing folder.

 05/17/2021
 Keep all scripts in the 02_IBS/scripts folder and record them in the Simulation_log excel sheet.
 Put shortcuts for scripts currently being run in the main 02_IBS folder.